DarkShadsi/studybuddy/README.md

    mvn javafx:run
    ```

    On the first launch, a login screen will appear.
 Enter your MySQL username and password.
 The app will automatically create the database, tables, and sample data.
-Credentials are saved securely via the Java Preferences API and used for auto-login on future launches.
+Credentials are stored via the Java Preferences API and used for auto-login on future launches.

 ---